AhmadBanaag/AhmadBanaag/README.md

 ________________________________________________________________________________________________________________

 # 💫 About Me:
-🌱 I’m currently learning Computer Science, and different things to have a job like being a data analyst or working at a cybersecurity platform.<br><br>👯 I’m looking to collaborate on Anything, and striving to learn more. <br><br>📫 How to reach me?
+🌱 I’m currently studying COMPUTER SCIENCE, and different things to have a job like being a data analyst or working at a cybersecurity platform.<br><br>👯 I’m looking to collaborate on Anything, and striving to learn more. <br><br>📫 How to reach me?
 Here! ahmadbanaag8@gmail.com<br><br>⚡ Fun fact!
 I like video editing and cinematography as a hobby.

 ## 🌐 Socials: